 - Sometimes we fail to confront because of the discomfort it brings. - Sometimes we over-confront out of irritation or a desire for vindication.
 (IOW, your real aim in confrontation is not helping them grow or to restore them, but merely to give vent to your frustration OR to demonstrate that you are in the right--that is, to vindicate yourself.
 You show this by the lack of patience and tenderness you show to the person.
-If your real goal is restoration, you'd be much more patient and graceful.)
+If your real goal is restoration, you'd be much more patient and graceful.
+You are more likely to cheer when someone is getting something right than to criticize when they fall short.)